AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/complex-components.md

     ////.SetColumn("Web Site")
     .SetColumn("Action");
 ```
-BELLATRIX gives you API for easing the work with HTML tables.
-Through the **SetColumn** you map the headers of the table if for some reason you don't want some column, just don't add it.
-The method returns a list of all rows' data as C# data mapped to the map you provided.
-Since we haven't the **SetColumn** for the WebSite- this property won't be asserted if you use the **AssertTable** method.
+BELLATRIX gives you an API for easing the work with HTML tables.
+Through **SetColumn** you can map the headers of the table.
+If for some reason you don't want some column, just don't add it.
+The method returns a list of all rows as C# data mapped to the map you provided.
+Since we haven't set WebSite column header- this property won't be asserted if you use the **AssertTable** method.
 ### General Methods ###
 ```csharp
 Assert.AreEqual(_expectedUsers[0].Email, Table.GetItems<User>()[0].Email);